Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 Its ductless mini-split range builds on 40 years of experience in the HVAC space, and the company prides itself on the reliability of its systems, boasting a 99.99% product performance rate.

-The Fujitsu website is one of the best of all mini-split brands, reflected in its attention to detail in everything it does.
-For example, it has information on available rebates, an efficiency calculator, case studies, videos, and a simple way to find a local Fujitsu general contractor.
+The Fujitsu website has quite a bit of information available for you to look at.
+It has everything from available rebates, an efficiency calculator, case studies, videos, and a simple way to find a local Fujitsu general contractor.

 The company offers a full range of air handler options, including wall-mounted, ceiling cassettes, and floor units.
 There is also a choice of controllers for each air handler, from wireless remotes to wired options.